Delayed Hopf bifurcation and control of a ferrofluid interface via a time-dependent magnetic field: Problem formulation and governing equations

 \section{Problem formulation and governing equations}

-In our previous work \cite{YC21}, we proposed a static nonuniform magnetic field configuration $\bbm H$, under which a ferrofluid droplet can deform, driven by interfacial waves, into a spinning gear.
-The droplet is confined in the Hele-Shaw cell and $\bbm H$ consists of the combination of an azimuthal field and a radial field.
-Thus, $\bbm H$ forms an angle with the initially undisturbed (circular) interface of the confined droplet, as shown in Fig.~\ref{fig:config}(a).
-Linear magnetization is usually assumed under a static or quasi-static field since the time scale of the magnetic relaxation is several orders smaller than the flow scale~\cite{JGC94,QACF18}.
+{Inspired by an early, Cartesian model of interfacial waves driven by a ``tilted'' magnetic field \cite{LM12}, in} our previous work \cite{YC21}, we proposed a static nonuniform magnetic field configuration $\bbm H$, under which a ferrofluid droplet can deform, driven by interfacial waves, into a spinning gear.
+The droplet is confined in the Hele-Shaw cell, and $\bbm H$ consists of the combination of an azimuthal field and a radial field.
+Thus, $\bbm H$ forms an angle with the initially undisturbed (circular) interface of the confined droplet, as shown in Fig.~\ref{fig:config}(\textit{a}). {A time-dependent field can be generated by varying the magnitude and the direction of the currents in the central wire (for the azimuthal field) or in the anti-Helmholtz coils (for the radial field).} A linear closure for the ferrofluid's magnetization $\bbm M$ is usually assumed under a static or quasi-static field since the time scale of the magnetic relaxation is several orders smaller than the flow scale~\cite{JGC94,QACF18}.
 Thus, when we discuss the dynamics under a time-dependent field in Sec.~\ref{sec:time-dependent}, it is still under the linear magnetization assumption: $\bbm M(t) \parallel \bbm H(t)$.
-In this configuration, the droplet experiences both a magnetic body force and a surface traction $\propto (\bbm M\cdot \un)^2$ \cite{R13_Ferrohydrodynamics}, where $\un$ denotes the outward unit normal vector at the mobile interface.
+In the configuration shown in Fig.~\ref{fig:config}(\textit{a}), the droplet experiences both a magnetic body force and a surface traction $\propto (\bbm M\cdot \un)^2$ \cite{R13_Ferrohydrodynamics}, where $\un$ denotes the outward unit normal vector at the mobile interface.
 The projection of $\bbm M$ onto $\un$ breaks the symmetry of the initial droplet interface, and causes the droplet to rotate \cite{YC21}.